wootencl/timeSheetApplication/README.md

 ##### Prerequisites:

 * The below steps are going to assume you have Node.js installed.
 If that's not the case then you may want to head over to their [website](https://nodejs.org/en/) and get yourself a fresh install.
 * In addition to Node.js an install of MySQL is required.
-There's many different ways of downloading MySQL so I'll leave that up to the user of how he/she wished to accomplish that.
+There's many different ways of downloading MySQL so I'll leave that up to the user of how he/she wishes to accomplish that.

 #### Steps:
 1. You'll first want to clone this package with git onto your local machine or download the zip from the options above.